aukilabs/hagall/README.md

 #### Upgrading

 You can do the same steps as for Docker, but if you're not already running Hagall or you have modified the `docker-compose.yml` file recently and want to deploy the changes, you can navigate to the folder where you have your `docker-compose.yml` file and then run `docker-compose pull` followed by `docker-compose down` and `docker-compose up -d`.

+Remove the older images not currently in use.
+Run `docker images` command to see a full list of images that you have currently on your machine.
+Find the image or the images that are not being used by your containers and copy the image ID (IMAGE_ID) from the output.
+You will use it in the next command.
+In this next command you'll be removing your old Docker image based on image ID.
+Run `sudo docker rmi <IMAGE_ID>` replacing `<IMAGE_ID>` with your desired image ID.
+Don't be afraid to delete older images, Docker is smart enough to don't let you delete a image that is currently in use.

 Note that the `docker-compose pull` command will also upgrade the other containers defined in `docker-compose.yml` such as the nginx proxy and the Let's Encrypt helper.